cpfaff/vim-my-setup/README.md

 Script install
 ---------------

-The easiest way to get my Vim distribution is to use the bash installer script.
-It installs all required packages with apt-get (Ubuntu 12.10 sources).
-If they don't fit to your system you need to adapt the package names in the beginning of the script to your needs.
-Packages are separated by an empty space.
+The easiest way to get my Vim setup is to use the bash installer script.
+It installs all required packages with apt-get (Ubuntu 12.10 sources) and all the plug ins to extend the Vim functionality with NeoBundleInstall.
+The packages installed via apt-get fit the names of Ubuntu 12.10 sources and if they do not fit your system you can change the following variable in the beginning of the install.sh file.
+The package names are separated by an empty space.

 ```
 depends_on_packages=(ack-grep par vim-nox git-core exuberant-ctags)